 16 HOW SUPPLIED/STORAGE AND HANDLING

-Voltaren® Gel is available in tubes containing 100 g of the topical gel in each tube.
-Physician samples are packaged in 20 g tubes.
+VOLTAREN® GEL is available in tubes containing 100 g of the topical gel in each tube.
 Each tube contains diclofenac sodium in a gel base (10 mg of diclofenac sodium per gram of gel or 1%).